slcs-jsc/jurassic/docs/joss/paper.md

 To approximate infrared absorption and emission efficiently, JURASSIC uses the Emissivity Growth Approximation and the Curtis--Godson Approximation [@Godson1953; @Gordley1981; @Marshall1994].
 In this framework, spectroscopic information is represented by precomputed emissivity lookup tables derived from detailed line-by-line radiative transfer calculations.
 During runtime, these tables are accessed through fast interpolation, allowing band-averaged emissivities to be evaluated efficiently.
 Together, these methods provide a practical balance between accuracy and speed across a broad range of atmospheric conditions relevant to infrared remote sensing.

-In addition to forward modelling, JURASSIC includes an optimal estimation framework for retrieving atmospheric quantities such as temperature and trace-gas volume mixing ratios directly from radiance measurements [@Rodgers2000].
+The retrieval component implements optimal estimation methods for deriving atmospheric quantities such as temperature and trace-gas volume mixing ratios directly from radiance measurements [@Rodgers2000].
 Integrating retrieval capabilities with the forward model reduces duplication of model interfaces, supports reproducible inversion workflows, and facilitates sensitivity studies of forward-model assumptions within retrieval applications.

 The version of JURASSIC described in this paper is intentionally focused on infrared remote sensing applications in which local thermodynamic equilibrium is an adequate assumption and clear-air radiative transfer is the dominant use case.
 Under these conditions, molecular populations are determined by local temperature and emission is governed by the Planck function.
 The core workflow also supports simplified treatments of cloud and aerosol effects, including grey-body and extinction-based parameterizations.

-Related developments outside the scope of this paper include more advanced scattering extensions for cloud- and aerosol-affected cases [@Griessbach2014; @Griessbach2016], a GPU-accelerated implementation for heterogeneous architectures [@Baumeister2022], and recent integration efforts aimed at connecting core, scattering-enabled, and accelerator-oriented variants within a more maintainable library-based framework referred to as JURASSIC-UNIFIED [@Pozgaj2025].
+Related developments outside the scope of this paper include more advanced scattering extensions for cloud- and aerosol-affected cases [@Griessbach2014; @Griessbach2016], a GPU-accelerated implementation for heterogeneous architectures [@Baumeister2022], and recent integration efforts aimed at connecting core, scattering-enabled, and accelerator-oriented variants within a more maintainable library-based framework referred to as JURASSIC-UNIFIED [@Pozgaj2022].

 # Research impact statement